Contributing Writer for Wake Up World

 Plastic isn’t really something we can sweep under the carpet and have it magically disappear without it causing problems, although we’ve certainly tried our best to do so — by dumping it into the ocean (so another country will have to deal with it), burying it in landfills (which eventually leach a toxic mess into the soil and ground water) or burning it (airborne DDT and PCBs anyone?).

-The material is made to endure — which it does, for hundreds of years.
+The material is made to endure — which it does, for thousands of years.
 Every piece of it that was ever made is still with us today, most likely creating harm.
 Wildlife is strangled by it, toxic chemicals are released from it and humans suffer endocrine disorders because of harmful additives within it.
 Scientists can rant and rave about the dangers of plastic forever, but the reality is that most people aren’t willing to give up convenience and our single-use culture.
 What we need are creative, think-outside-the-box kind of solutions.
 As luck would have it, a group of students from Yale University have discovered a unique fungus which literally feasts on plastic.

 A Healthy Appetite for Polyurethane